Week 5: Remembrance Event

 Day 31: Sympathy Gifts

 One tradition in remembrance events is to give the deceased flowers as a tribute to their memory.
 If you would like, you can specify what kinds of flowers you prefer.
-Neptune Society happens to work very closely with 1-800-Flowers, and they offer a variety of sympathy flower bouquets and other kinds of floral arrangements.
+Neptune Society works closely with 1-800-Flowers, who offers a variety of sympathy flower bouquets and other types of floral arrangements.